capsule-corp-ternoa/ternoa-doc/docs/for-developers/sdk/events/index.md

 ___

+## Events list

-## The events below are the Events handled in the Ternoa SDK sorted by categories
+The events below are the Events handled in the Ternoa SDK sorted by categories

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';